 Every other entry on this list falls into the category of “gets the Science mostly right, with one or two minor concessions”.
 Even the really technical ones like The Martian and Gravity which are set firmly in the real world make the occasional fudge.

-Carl Sagan is one of my personal heroes and one of the finest Science popularisers the world has ever had the pleasure of experiencing.
-A genuinely brilliant Scientist whose work on astrophysics, evolutionary psychology and planetary Science changed the way we view ourselves and our planet.
-Carl Sagan also played a role in pretty much every major space exploration program of the last 50 years.
-So when he decided to write a novel it’s no surprise the result was Scientifically perfect.
+Carl Sagan was a genuinely brilliant Scientist whose work on astrophysics, evolutionary psychology and planetary Science changed the way we view ourselves and our Earthly home.
+He also played a role in pretty much every major space exploration program of the last 50 years.
+So when he decided to write a novel it’s no surprise the result was Scientifically bang on.
 Nothing goes astray.

-The novel tells the story of mankind’s first potential contact with alien life, told through the eyes of Ellie Arroway, the astronomer who detects the signal.
-The book and film are both powerfully plausible explorations of how such a contact would be achieved and how earth-politics and human short-sightedness could interfere with the process.
+The novel tells the story of mankind’s first contact with alien life, told through the eyes of Ellie Arroway, the astronomer who detects the signal.
+The book and film are both plausible explorations of how such a contact would be achieved and how earth-politics and human short-sightedness could interfere.

-Once again, the story is the Science itself.
+Once again, the story is the Science.
 It’s not about “the aliens are going to attack us, we need to find their weakness and fight back”, the story’s dramatic tension comes from: will we be technologically able to answer the aliens, what are they like, what do they want from us and what will happen when we meet?
-The story is the exploration and discovery.

 It is a heart-breaking, mind-expanding and spirit-soaring exploration of what it feels like to be a Scientist in a world that wants the products of Science (technology, medicine and knowledge) but isn’t prepared to engage with the methods of skepticism and critical thinking.